JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 9 - Cancer incidence

-If individuals say that a doctor has ever told them that they have/had cancer, then the SHARE Study considers these people to have cancer.
+If individuals say that a doctor has ever told them that they have/had cancer, then the [SHARE Study](http://www.share-project.org/home0.html) considers these people to have cancer.

 # Missing values

 Because there was a lot of missing values, I have decided to fill them in.
 Main problem : I have a mixed data-type and most of the imputation's algorithms do not overcome this problem.
 So I have decided to use a random forest algorithm who predicts the missing values with the observed values.
-It is based on a research paper from D. Stekhoven and P. Bühlmann published in 2011 (available [here](https://academic.oup.com/bioinformatics/article/28/1/112/219101)).
+It is based on a [research paper from D. Stekhoven and P. Bühlmann published in 2011](https://academic.oup.com/bioinformatics/article/28/1/112/219101).

-This imputation has a different interests : it does not require any particular distribution of variables (because it uses random forest as a model) and works for mixed data sets.
+This imputation has a different interests : it does not require any particular distribution of variables (because it uses random forest as a model: i.e non-parametric) and works for mixed data sets.